 Movies About Rhinos

-Many movies and documentaries have been made about the plight of rhinos, but their situation is changing so fast due to poaching, it’s hard to keep current.
+Many movies and documentaries have been made about the plight of rhinos, but their situation is changing so fast due to poaching, that it’s hard to keep current.

 If you enjoyed this story and are interested in learning about other African wildlife, you may enjoy my story on Giraffes.